The article that follows consists of personal opinion and is not necessarily the opinion of Cortes Radio, its board, employees or volunteers.

 “The allegations are against Noba as an elected individual accepting funds from her constituents without disclosing them.
 No reverence [reference] was ever made that these people were trying to bribe her … if we thought this was bribery we would have brought charges against the constituents.
 We did not, nor do we intend to,” Jeffery wrote on the Cortes Radio Facebook Page.

 Jeffery did not explain what the named Cortes constituents allegedly “received gifts and grants in return” for.
 Or whether she thinks they expected said gifts and grants prior to making their donations.
 They each gave between $20 and $100 to a GoFundMe campaign set up after Bernie Anderson’s cabin burned down on January 31, 2018.
+Mr Anderson suffers from dementia and Noba is his legal guardian.

 Bernie’s Cabin Fire Rebuild